RobinNagpal/uniswap-v4-draft-docs/02_Managing_Position.md

 Some of the important concepts to understand when working with Uniswap v3 or v4 positions are:

 1) Tick
-2) Liquidity Delta
+2) Tick Spacing
-3) Tick Spacing
+4) SquareRoot Price X96
-4) SqrtRoot Price X96
+5) Liquidity Delta

 ### Tick
 `tick` is a measure used in this code to handle prices of two different assets (tokens) in a unique way.
 A `tick`